 How can sound waves put out a fire?

 Some of you might be familiar with experiencing dub music not only with your ears but also with your body.
 For those who are into deep bass sounds would know; if your chest ain't rattling, it's not happening, right?
 That is basically how the innovation of these young engineers works.
-Just with a little bit of difference; the gadget they have designed focuses the sound waves in a specific direction instead of spreading them.
+Just with a little bit of difference; the portable gadget they have designed focuses the sound waves in a specific direction instead of spreading them.

 [Image Source: George Manson University]